myllynen/aap-troubleshooting-guide/README.md

 ### Jobs Overview

-To see currently running jobs visit the _Jobs_ page on the Web UI:
+To see currently running jobs visit the jobs page on the Web UI:

 * [https://aap.example.com/#/jobs](https://aap.example.com/#/jobs)